nordicenergy/powerchain-maker-image/README.md

    1. `git clone https://github.com/nordicenergy/powerchain-maker-nodemanager.git`
    1. `git clone https://github.com/nordicenergy/powerchain-maker-ui.git`
    1. `git clone https://github.com/nordicenergy/powerchain-maker-image.git`

    1. PowerChain Maker project is not required to build docker image as it is required only at runtime.
 1. Run `./build_image.sh` inside `powerchain-maker-image` directory.
 Following are the steps executed automatically by this   script.

    1. Automatically build powerchain-maker-nodemanager using Golang and copy the executable to image.
    2. Automatically build powerchain-maker-ui using Angular and copy HTML, JS, CSS and images.
    3. Automatically clone PowerChain and copy `geth` and `bootnode` to image.
    4. Download `Constellation` executable and copy to image.
    5. Install Linux libraries.

 1. Tag docker image
-   * Quourm maker follows below convention for naming docker image nordicenergy/powerchain-maker:`<powerchain-version>`_`<powerchain-maker-version>`
+   * PowerChain maker follows below convention for naming docker image nordicenergy/powerchain-maker:`<powerchain-version>`_`<powerchain-maker-version>`

    E.g. If PowerChain version is 2.0.2 and PowerChain Maker version is 2.1, the docker image tag by convension is **nordicenergy/powerchain-maker:2.0.2_2.1**